 COVID-19 Vaccination and Testing in NH

-The Memorial Hospital COVID-19 vaccination clinic is open to residents of any state age 12 and older each Wednesday from 8 am to 4pm.
-Appointments are not required, but may be requested by calling 603-356-0673, or visiting vaccine.mainehealth.org.
-Vaccination of anyone under the age of 18 requires parental consent.
+The Memorial Hospital COVID-19 vaccination clinic is open to residents of any state age 5 and older.
+Appointments are preferred for initial COVID-19 vaccines or boosters but are not required.
+Request an appointment by calling 603-356-0673, or visiting vaccine.mainehealth.org.

 - Clinic Location: 2779 White Mountain Highway, North Conway (next to Citizens Bank)

-The Memorial Hospital testing center is open Monday through Friday from 7 am to 3 pm by appointment only.
+The Memorial Hospital testing center is open Monday through Friday from 7 am to 3 pm and Saturday and Sunday from 8am to noon by appointment only.
 Call 603-356-0673 to schedule an appointment.
 Testing is available for individuals with or without symptoms.

 Patients of Mt.
 Washington Valley Rural Health Primary Care who believe they have COVID-19 symptoms can schedule a same-day appointment for a health examination.
 If necessary, a COVID-19 test will be administered.
 These patients can call 603-356-5472 to schedule an appointment.

 The Memorial Hospital vaccination clinic is located at 2799 White Mountain Highway, North Conway (the former Mt.
 Washington Observatory Discovery Center).

 The Pfizer and Moderna COVID-19 vaccines are Messenger RNA vaccines—also called mRNA vaccines.
 MRNA vaccines teach our cells how to make a protein that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.

 - mRNA vaccines do not use the live virus that causes COVID-19.